Legal-and-General/canopy/docs/CONTRIBUTING.md

 ## Branch naming convention

 Branches should be in `kebab-case` format.
-The repository is set up with a `pre-push` hook that will prevent the user to push if the name doesn't match the correct format.
+The repository is set up with a `pre-push` hook that will prevent the user from pushing if the branch name doesn't match the correct format.

 ## Review Process